-A washing machine is a convenient modern appliance that people often take for granted until a problem happens and they can’t clean their laundry.
-Mr. Appliance of Leesburg & Martinsburg specializes in professional washing machine repair services for Leesburg, VA, and Martinsburg, WV households.
-We strongly advise homeowners to schedule residential washing machine repair services as quickly as possible when any problems affect your washing machine’s reliable performance.
-Being proactive and letting a repair specialist can help you avoid further washing machine damage or water damage to your property’s flooring, woodwork, and other home features.
+A washing machine is one of the most convenient appliances people often take for granted until it has a problem and cannot run their laundry.
+Mr. Appliance of Park Slope offers Brooklyn, NY homeowners professional washing machine repair services to ensure they have fresh, clean laundry whenever they need it.
+We suggest scheduling an appointment for residential washing machine repair services as quickly as possible after noticing any problems with your residential model.
+Being proactive and resolving a functional issue can help you avoid additional damage to your unit or water damage ruining your flooring, woodwork, and other home features.
 Many things can happen with washing machines that impact or destroy their performance, including machines not spinning, turning on, or draining.
-Our company offers regular service appointments and emergency repair services for residents in communities like Sterling, Ashburn, and Hamilton.
-You can learn more about our appliance services and reach out to us today to schedule washing machine repairs at your home.
+We can schedule appointments for routine servicing and emergency appliance services to keep residents in all Brooklyn neighborhoods dressed in spotless clothes.
+Get more information about our appliance services and then reach out to us anytime you need to schedule service.

-Repairs for All Washing Machine Types & Brands
+Repairs on All Washing Machine Types & Brands

 Common Washing Machine Problems We Resolve

-- Washing machine won’t agitate – Many things can lead to a washer not agitating, such as worn agitator assemblies, transmission mode levers, wigwag plungers/lifters, or drive spindles.
+- Washing machine won’t agitate – Many things can lead to a washer not agitating, such as worn drive belts, agitator assemblies, transmission mode levers, wigwag plungers/lifters, or drive spindles.
 Bad internal timer contacts, lid switches, or malfunctioning pressure switches can cause this problem.

-- Washing machine won’t spin – Washing machines that stop spinning or don’t spin properly can cause clothes to be still soaked when the wash cycle ends.
-Your washing machine issue might be damaged wiring, bad timer contacts, a defective lid switch or plunger, worn-out or broken drive belts, or burned-out spin solenoids.
+- Washing machine won’t spin – A washing machine not spinning properly or at all can cause your clothes to still be soaked after the wash cycle ends.
+Your problem might be damaged wiring, bad timer contacts, a defective lid switch or plunger, burned-out spin solenoids, or worn-out or broken drive belts.

-- Washing machine has excessive vibration – A washing machine vibrating excessively may not be leveled correctly, or the weakened wood floor it’s on could be the culprit.
-Worn snubber pads or damper pads may be other possible causes.
+- Washing machine has excessive vibration – A washing machine vibrating excessively may have incorrect leveling or could sit on a weakened wood floor.
+Worn damper pads or snubber pads may be other causes.

-- Washing machine does not drain properly – A defective pump causes water to stay in your machine’s drum and fail to drain properly.
-Other causes may lead to this issue, such as worn drive belts or clogged drain hoses.
-Water not draining correctly can result in further severe problems, so reach out to us to repair your washing machine if this issue happens.
+- Washing machine does not drain properly – A defective pump can result in water remaining in a washer’s drum and not draining properly.
+Other causes might be worn drive belts and clogged drain hoses.
+Water not draining correctly can cause significant problems, so you should contact us to repair your washing machine if it has this issue.

-- Washing machine leaves spots on clothes – If you find spots on your clothes that won’t come out using soap and water, your washing machine may have a defunct transmission-producing transmission oil in your appliance.
+- Washing machine leaves spots on clothes – If you find spots on your clothes that won’t come out using soap and water, your washing machine may suffer from a defunct transmission, producing transmission oil in your washer.

-We Have All the Parts for Your Repair Needs
+We Have All the Parts to Fix Your Washing Machine

 - Lid switches